Madam C. J. Walker

-Madam C. J. Walker (born Sarah Breedlove; December 23, 1867 – May 25, 1919) was an American entrepreneur, philanthropist, and political and social activist.
-Walker is recorded as the first female self-made millionaire in America in the Guinness Book of World Records.
-Multiple sources mention that although other women (like Mary Ellen Pleasant) might have been the first, their wealth is not as well-documented.
+Madam C. J. Walker (born Sarah Breedlove; December 23, 1867 – May 25, 1919), Mrs. Charles Joseph Walker upon her third marriage, was an American entrepreneur, philanthropist, and political and social activist.
+Walker is recorded as the first woman to become a self-made millionaire in America in the Guinness Book of World Records.
+Multiple sources mention that although other women (like Mary Ellen Pleasant) might have been the first, their wealth is not so well-documented.

 Walker made her fortune by developing and marketing a line of cosmetics and hair care products for Black women through the business she founded, Madam C. J. Walker Manufacturing Company.
 Walker became known also for her philanthropy and activism.
 Walker made financial donations to numerous organizations such as the NAACP and became a patron of the arts.
 Villa Lewaro, Walker's lavish estate in Irvington, New York served as a social gathering place for the African-American community.
-At the time of her death, Walker was considered the wealthiest African-American businesswoman and wealthiest self-made black woman in America.
-Her name was a version of "Mrs. Charles Joseph Walker" after her third husband.
+At the time of her death, Walker was considered the wealthiest African-American businesswoman and wealthiest self-made Black woman in America.

 Early life

 Madam C. J. Walker was born Sarah Breedlove on December 23, 1867, close to Delta, Louisiana.
 Her parents were Owen and Minerva (née Anderson) Breedlove.
-Breedlove had five siblings, who included an older sister, Louvenia, and four brothers: Alexander, James, Solomon, and Owen Jr. Robert W. Burney enslaved her older siblings and parents on his Madison Parish plantation; Sarah was the first child in her family born into freedom after President Abraham Lincoln signed the Emancipation Proclamation.
+Breedlove had five siblings, who included an older sister, Louvenia, and four brothers: Alexander, James, Solomon, and Owen Jr..
+Robert W. Burney enslaved her older siblings and parents on his Madison Parish plantation; Sarah was the first child in her family born into freedom.
 Her mother died in 1872, likely from cholera; an epidemic had traveled with river passengers up the Mississippi, reaching Tennessee and related areas in 1873.
 Her father remarried but died a year later.

 Orphaned at the age of seven, Breedlove moved to Vicksburg, Mississippi, at 10, where she lived with Louvenia and her brother-in-law, Jesse Powell.
 Breedlove started working as a child as a domestic servant.

 "I had little or no opportunity when I started out in life, having been left an orphan and being without mother or father since I was seven years of age," Breedlove often recounted.
 Breedlove also stated that she had only three months of formal education, which she undertook during Sunday school literacy lessons at the church she attended during her earlier years.